MicrosoftDocs/azure-docs/articles/digital-twins/how-to-create-azure-function.md

 You can write an Azure function by adding SDK to your function app.
 The function app interacts with Azure Digital Twins using the [Azure IoT Digital Twin client library for .NET (C#)](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/digitaltwins/Azure.DigitalTwins.Core).

 In order to use the SDK, you'll need to include the following packages into your project.
-You can either install the packages using visual studio nutget package manager or add the packages using `dotnet` command line tool. .
+You can either install the packages using visual studio NuGet package manager or add the packages using `dotnet` command-line tool.
 Choose either of these methods:

 **1. Add packages using Visual Studio package manager:**

-You can do this by right clicking on your project and select _Manage Nuget Packages..._ from the list.
+You can do this by right-selecting on your project and select _Manage NuGet Packages..._ from the list.
 Then, in the window that opens, select _Browse_ tab and search for the following packages.
 Select _Install_ and _accept_ the License agreement to install the packages.

 * `Azure.DigitalTwins.Core` (version `1.0.0-preview.2`)
 * `Azure.Identity` (version `1.1.1`)